Professional vehicle diagnostics save you time and money.

 - P1158 Manifold Absolute Pressure

-Contact us today and get a fast accurate auto diagnostic test in Phoenix.
+Contact us today and get a fast accurate auto diagnostic test in Portland.

 It is very important to find a shop that has knowledgeable technicians and that understand how to properly use modern diagnostic equipment.
 Our ASE certified technicians accurately interpret faults and test each component necessary to make an accurate recommendation on what to replace in order to remedy your vehicles issues.
 Tools are just that.
 It takes an expert to correctly interepret they provide.
 Come in today and get a diagnostic reading from the professionals.